Aidan McHugh

 Aidan McHugh (born 9 July 2000) is a British professional tennis player.

+He has a career high ATP singles ranking of world No. 298 achieved on 28 February 2022.
+He also has a career high ATP doubles ranking of world No. 285 achieved on 3 October 2022.

+Career

 From Bearsden, he attended St Aloysius' College, Glasgow.
 He became a client of Andy Murray’s 77 Sports Management firm, where he is joined by fellow tennis players Paul Jubb, Harriet Dart, Katie Swan and Jack Pinnington Jones.
 His usual training facility is the Scotstoun Sports Campus in Glasgow and he is on the Lawn Tennis Association’s Pro Scholarship Programme.
 McHugh has been described as Murray’s protégé.

-He reached the semi-finals of the 2018 Australian Open – Boys' singles where he defeated Ondrej Styler, Filip Jianu, Jaimée Floyd Angele and Rinky Hijikata before he lost to Tseng Chun-hsin in three sets.
+He reached the semifinals of the 2018 Australian Open – Boys' singles where he defeated Ondrej Styler, Filip Jianu, Jaimee Floyd Angele and Rinky Hijikata before he lost to Tseng Chun-hsin in three sets.